It is important that you are aware of the information below before registering for a place at camp.

 Once you’ve looked at the camp options, complete the Online Registration Form.

-Once you have registered for your preferred camp, please be patient and wait for FCYC Admin to contact you.
-January is a very busy time and it may take a week or two to inform you of the outcome.
+Once you have submitted your registration form, please be patient and wait for FCYC Admin to contact you.
+January is a very busy time and it may take a week or two to inform you of the outcome of your application.

 What about travel?

-We aim to offer chaperoned travel from Stornoway, Inverness, Perth and Glasgow.
-Check out this page for updated 2018 travel costs.
+We offer chaperoned travel from Stornoway, Inverness, Perth and Glasgow.
+(Check out the Travel page for updated 2019 travel costs.)

 What's included in the camp fee?